 Phillip: Time traveler?
 No, no, I mean about the girl.

 Dusty: Here.
 Please take off your shoes when you come in.
-What girl, Grace?

 Grace: I was getting to it, but we got so caught up with the time traveler.
 So, Marcia.
 Fancy seeing you here.
 (Narrates) Marcia smirked at me and raised her eyebrows.

-Marcia: (Narrates) I smiled at Grace and tried not to look too nervous.
-(Dialogue) Nice to see you.
-(Narrates) I said.
+Marcia: (Narrates) I smiled at Grace and tried not to look

 Marcia: I did.
 I got the strangest feeling there from one of the chefs.
 He was looking at me sort of funny.

 Dusty: It’s got a hidden entrance.
-So does the HEB in Fredericksburg.
+So does the HEB in

 Marcia: How do you know all this?

-Dusty: Well, I can’t exactly tell you that.
-Just having met you and all.
+you and all.
 Anyway.
 You all were saying something about a girl.
-Please, fill me in.
+Please, fill

 Phillip: Meagan Cortez, you remember her from the sinkhole?